lcwarners/sewer-defect-detection/README.md

 In order to train models on a sufficiently large dataset, we needed to use data augmentation.
-On the notebook [DataAugmentation](DataAugmentation.ipynb) is implemented a code which take as input a set of labelled pictures, and which create several transformation of each image, keeping the same label, to increase the robustness and the accuracy of the model.
+On the notebook [DataAugmentation](DataAugmentation.ipynb) is implemented a code which take as input a set of labeled pictures, and which create several transformation of each image, keeping the same label, to increase the robustness and the accuracy of the model.